uperl/NewFangle/README.md

 a docker or similar container.

-This requires a properly patched NewRelic C-SDK to work, since the base C-SDK doesn't currently support setting the language or version.
+This requires a properly patched NewRelic C-SDK to work, since the base C-SDK doesn't currently support overriding the hostname.
 If you installed with [Alien::libnewrelic](https://metacpan.org/pod/Alien::libnewrelic) then it should have been properly patched for you.

 Returns true if successful, false otherwise.
 Normally a failure would only happen if